Bumpfel/2DV513-A3-DataParser/README.md

 3. Adjust connection settings in handlers/DBHandler.java if needed (probably don't need with MAMP/WAMP installed)

 # Prepare the data sets
 * Use the test data.
-Nothing needs to be changed.
-It's all there
+Change dataFolder to "testData" in App.java

 OR

 * Use the real data
-1. Download "name.basics.tsv.gz", "title.basics.tsv.gz", and "title.ratings.tsv.gz" from https://datasets.imdbws.com/
+1. Download "name.basics.tsv.gz", "title.basics.tsv.gz", "title.ratings.tsv.gz", and "title.episode.tsv.gz" from https://datasets.mdbws.com/
-2. Unzip the data sets to a folder and change mDataPath in DataParser accordingly
+2. Unzip the data sets to a folder called "data"
-3. Name the files "titles.tsv", "ratings.tsv", and "names.tsv"
+3. Name the files "titles.tsv", "ratings.tsv", "names.tsv", and "episodes.tsv"

 # Run the app
 1. Change to verbose mode true in App.java if you want more detailed information during the parsing
+2. Adjust batchSize if needed for memory
-2. Run App.java
+3. Run App.java